How To Elope in Yosemite National Park

 • Accessible year-round

-Keep in mind these locations are just for your ceremony, Yosemite is a national park that spans over 1,169 miles and we have dozens of spots all throughout the park for you to explore and take beautiful photos throughout your elopement!
+These are our favorite ceremony spots, but Yosemite National Park spans over 1,169 miles – which means we have even more spots throughout the park for you to explore and take beautiful photos!

-If you’ll be having 10 people or less then you can elope anywhere in the entire park except open meadows and riverbanks!
-(This includes you, your officiant, and your photographers.)
-If you have more than 10 people at your elopement, you can choose from 12 different designated ceremony locations.
+If you’ll be having 10 total people or less then you can have your ceremony almost anywhere in the entire park!
+If you have more than 10 total people at your elopement, you can choose from 12 different designated ceremony locations:

 All 12 Yosemite designated ceremony locations: